-Must be directly relevant to the purpose and expected time for the project.
-Whilst we expect projects to consider the 6 month to commercial impact timeline we do acknowledge that some software will be subject to a 12 month minimum license.
+Cost Item Details Materials inc. Software Materials This should cover the costs of materials that will be used directly in your project.
+Materials must be purchased from third parties and procurement of such must be evidenced .
+Materials should hold no residual value at the end of your project.
+You must first check with us directly if you wish to claim for any materials supplied by associated companies.
+Please leave 72 hours before the deadline to provide sufficient time for the team to answer your query.
+Software Must be directly relevant to the purpose and expected timeline of the project.
+Whilst we expect projects to consider the 6 months to commercial impact timeline, we do acknowledge that some software will be subject to a 12-month minimum license.
 We will consider funding software up to a maximum of 12 months but only in instances where it can be shown that month-by-month licenses are ineffective or offer poor value for money and where applicants have fully shown that they have exhausted all other viable purchasing facilities and options.
 We expect grant recipients to take advantage of any purchase facilities a supplier may have in place to increase the impact of the grant. (e.g. down payment for a software package covered by grant, remaining instalment-based purchase covered by the grant recipient.)

-If you or someone you are collaborating with already own software that will be used in the project then you may only claim the additional cost incurred which is directly attributable to the project.
-Examples of costs that may be eligible are those related to the preparation of disks, manuals, installation, training or customisation.
+If you or someone you are collaborating with already own software that will be used in the project, then you may only claim the additional cost incurred which is directly attributable to the project.
+Examples of costs that may be eligible are those related to the preparation of disks, manuals, installation or customisation.
 Costs should be split between their component parts and allocated to the appropriate cost category.

-Work to carry out specific improvements/development to software is in scope but should be included under payroll (if inhouse) or subcontractor costs.
+Work to carry out specific improvements / development to software is in scope but should be included in subcontractor costs.

-We will try to be as flexible as possible with covering software costs if they are a requirement to deliver your project however please note that we will not fund software which is already in use to serve 'business as usual' activities.
+We will try to be as flexible as possible with covering software costs if they are a requirement to deliver your project.
+Please note that we will not fund software which is already in use to serve 'business as usual' activities.